-Tribal hatcheries in western Washington annually release approximately 25 million Chinook, Coho and Steelhead.
-Most of these species are either coded-wire tagged or mass marked prior to their release.
-Member tribes release an additional 17 million Chum, Sockeye, and Pink Salmon annually.
-These fish are harvested not only in tribal fisheries, but also in sport and non-tribal commercial fisheries.
+Tribal hatcheries in western Washington annually release approximately 24 million chinook, coho and steelhead.
+Most of these species are either coded wire tagged or mass marked prior to their release.
+Member tribes release an additional 15.5 million chum and sockeye salmon annually.
+These fish are harvested not only in tribal fisheries, but also in sport and nontribal commercial fisheries.

-The NWIFC operates two manual trailers and three automatic trailers that travel to tribal hatcheries in Western Washington.
-The manual trailers accommodate 10 to 12 workers and can process up to 40,000 fish per day.
+The NWIFC operates one manual marking trailer and four automatic trailers that travel to tribal hatcheries in western Washington.
+The manual marking trailer accommodates 12 workers and can process up to 40,000 fish per day.
 Juvenile salmon and steelhead are captured with a dip net and anesthetized to reduce stress on the fish and make handling easier.
 The adipose fin is then snipped off with surgical scissors.
 The fish are revived and returned to the rearing pond to await release.

 The automatic trailers, also known as the AutoFish System, can either tag or fin clip, or conduct both operations simultaneously.
 The AutoFish System uses computers and digital imaging to sort fish by size categories.
-It then mechanically clips the adipose fin, and injects a coded-wire tag into the fishes’ snouts.
+It then mechanically clips the adipose fin and injects a coded-wire tag into the fishes’ snouts.
 The AutoFish System does not completely dewater the fish during the process.
 It requires no anesthetic and limits human handling.
 The automatic trailers are highly efficient and have demonstrated low mortality.
-The automatic trailers are operated by specially trained NWIFC staff, and can process in excess of 60,000 fish per day.
+The automatic trailers are operated by specially trained NWIFC staff and can process more than 60,000 fish per day.

 —Billy Frank, Jr., Chairmen Emeritus, Northwest Indian Fisheries Commission